pjlamb12/angular-base/README.md

+# Description
+This repo is a basic AngularJS app setup.
+Most of the set up comes from angular-seed, but I've added a few extra things to be installed, like jQuery, Bootstrap, and Angular-Bootstrap.
+I also added in a home page and a Bootstrap navigation across the top.
+The rest of this README page comes right from the angular-seed project.

 # angular-seed — the seed for AngularJS apps

 This project is an application skeleton for a typical [AngularJS](http://angularjs.org/) web app.